bcwhite-code/brians-blueprints/self-building-spacex.md

 landing pad will do.
 Signaling works like this:

 * green wire: General request.
 Everything here will be loaded "best effort" into the rocket.
 Smaller requests may be deferred so as to not request too many trains.
 * red wire: Required items and control.
-If items are sent this way, they will be prioritized in the request and the rocket will launch as soon as all the required items are loaded.
+If items are sent this way, they will be prioritized in the request and the rocket will launch soon aftero all the required items are loaded.
 The requirement **must not be greater than** the general request (i.e. green wire) or it will never be fulfilled.

 The following signals on the red wire will affect the launch: